Stop Pollution to Protect Our Health & Climate

 Disclosures

-Plume Labs has provided a FLOW 2 air quality monitor at no cost and has offered to help promote reports about our ongoing advocacy and efforts to develop a health education campaign focused on pollution.
+Plume Labs provided a FLOW 2 air quality monitor at no cost and had offered to help promote reports about our ongoing advocacy and efforts to develop a health education campaign focused on pollution.
+The FLOW2 monitors are no longer available.

-Plume Labs is based in Paris, France, and has recently been acquired by AccuWeather.
+Plume Labs is based in Paris, France, and was acquired by AccuWeather.
 Plume Labs co-founder and CEO Romain Lacombe said,

 “...[Plume Labs] has helped galvanize the fight for clean air by making the health impact of climate change personal.”